Neurology and Neurosurgery

 Migraine occurs in phases that have unique symptoms and warning signs.
 However, not everyone with migraine will experience all four phases.
 The four phases and their symptoms include:

-1. Prodrome, the initial phase of a migraine attack, typically lasts a few hours or a few days.
+Prodrome is the initial phase of a migraine attack and typically lasts a few hours or a few days.
 It causes symptoms such as: depression, difficulty concentrating, difficulty sleeping, fatigue, food cravings, increased need to urinate, irritability, muscle stiffness, nausea, yawning, sensitivity to light and sound, and trouble speaking or reading.

 Untreated acute migraines can progress to chronic migraine.
 Chronic migraine is when someone has more than 15 headache days per month for three consecutive months, with migraine attacks on eight of those days.

-Headache and migraine are different conditions with different treatments
+Headaches and migraines are different conditions with different treatments

-Although there is no cure for headache or migraine, many people can manage symptoms and prevent future attacks with medication and lifestyle changes.
+Although there is no cure for headaches or migraines, many people can manage symptoms and prevent future attacks with medications and lifestyle changes.
 If you experience frequent or severe headaches, visiting a headache specialist can help you get an accurate diagnosis and effective treatment.

 How to prepare for your visit with a headache specialist